GabrielAugustoBer/port/README.md

 ## Licença

-Este projeto está licenciado sob a MIT License - veja o arquivo [LICENSE](LICENSE) para detalhes.
+Este projeto está licenciado sob a MIT License.